analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 =================

-Custom Sphinx directives to allow better formatting, and extra features, such has videos and shell code snippets.
+Custom Sphinx directives to allow better formatting, and extra features, such as videos and shell code snippets.

 Container
 ~~~~~~~~~